-Workplace Violence Prevention Policy
+Workplace Violence Prevention Plan

 Workplace violence is a concern among employers and employees across the country.
 Southwestern is committed to providing a safe and secure working environment for its employees.
-Southwestern strictly prohibits actual or threatened violence by or against employees, students, contractors, visitors, and other individuals conducting business with or on behalf of Southwestern (these other individuals are referred to in this Policy as "other stakeholders").
-The following is an overview of the Workplace Violence Prevention policy.
+Southwestern strictly prohibits actual or threatened violence by or against employees, students, contractors, visitors, and other individuals conducting business with or on behalf of Southwestern (these other individuals are referred to in this Workplace Violence Prevention Plan (WVPP)as "other stakeholders").
+The following is an overview of the Workplace Violence Prevention plan.